Differential-Equation Constrained Optimization With Stochasticity: Gradient Flow Formulation and Particle Methods

 \subsection{Other Possible Metrics}

-The probability space can be metricized in various ways, and there exist several data misfit functions $D$ that can be used instead of the KL divergence.
+The probability space can be metricized in various ways, and there exist several data misfit functions $D$ to serve as the data discrepancy, used in place of the KL divergence.
 In this subsection, we provide a few examples to demonstrate the breadth and versatility of the proposed framework.